Distinguished Professor and Director of Environmental Dynamics

 Honors StudentAnna is a pre-medical honors student from Coppell, Texas majoring in Anthropology and Biology.
 She plays piccolo in the Razorback Marching Band and is a Student Ambassador.
 Anna’s thesis work focuses on a project to document molar topography in non-human primates to determine whether wear-related changes in tooth shape affect microwear patterning.

 James is an honors student from Fayetteville, Arkansas studying Biomedical Engineering with an emphasis in pre-dental.
 He is a Chancellor’s and Governor’s Distinguished Scholar as well as a member of the pre-dental society on campus.
 He is also a weekly volunteer at the WelcomeHealth restorative and extraction clinics.
-James’ research plan is to compare the incisor microwear textures of two extinct hominin species, Australopithecus africanus and Paranthropus robustus, in order to learn more about their respective diets.
+James’ research is part of a larger collaboration to assess dental fissure patterns and vulnerability to dental caries.
+James will collect dental topographic data to contribute to this analysis.

 Honors StudentTaylor is an honors biology major with a minor in Spanish and a pre-law focus.
 Her career aspiration is to be an attorney for criminal or malpractice lawsuit cases.
 She is a member of Zeta Tau Alpha, and served on their philanthropy council for breast cancer awareness.
 She is also a member of the Alpha Kappa Psi professional business fraternity.
 Taylor’s thesis work focuses on comparing incisor microwear textures of various African apes — chimpanzees, bonobos, and gorillas — to determine whether differences in their ingestive behaviors are reflected in variation in microwear patterning.